 Place a background square on each end of the two 6½" units, right sides together.
 Mark each square with a diagonal line from corner to corner.
 Sew down this line.

 Using a ruler and rotary cutter, cut away the corners ¼" away from the sewn line.
 Open the squares and press them away from the green strips.

 5. Create the Tree Top Unit

 Layer one background rectangle on top of the short green strip unit and mark diagonally from corner to corner.
 Sew on the drawn line and trim ¼" away from sewn line.
 Press the seam away from the green strips.
 Repeat with the other side in the same manner.

 6. Sew the Rows Together

 Arrange the three tree units as shown and sew them together.
 Press the seams toward the bottom unit.
 This tree unit will now be 6½" square.

-Sew the 1½" x 6½" background strips to both sides of the tree unit.
-Press toward the background strips.
-Then sew the 1½" x 8½" background strips to the top and bottom of the unit.
-Press the seams toward the background strips.
+Sew the 1½" x 6½" background strips to both sides of the tree unit and press the seam allowance toward the center.
+Sew the 1½" x 8½" background strips to the top and bottom of the unit.
+Press the seam allowances toward the center as well.

 And you're done, just in time for the holidays!